artsy/artsy.github.io/_posts/2016-01-13-OSS-Expectations.markdown

 ### I have code that _has_ to stay hidden

 So do we!
 In the iOS world, we use API compatible Open/Closed CocoaPods that allow for us to mock out for OSS consumers and let us use [private implementations](/blog/2014/06/20/artsys-first-closed-source-pod/).
 If you're trying to hide secret API calls, it's probably easier for someone to run a [proxy](http://www.charlesproxy.com) than it is to find the section of code calling it.

+Having the core of your application Open Source doesn't mean you cannot develop features in private.
+I [built a WatchOS app](https://github.com/artsy/eigen/pull/302) for Eigen entirely on a private repo, where once a week for 2 months I rebase'd changes from the main repo.
+When we felt comfortable about making it known publicly we were working on it - I brought it over to a public repo and initiated the [code review](https://github.com/artsy/eigen/pull/302).

 ### Our expectations of OSS contributors